BenKuhnhaeuser/RattanID/VSEARCH_Pipeline/Slurm_Instructions.md

 ## Submit Slurm job array
 `sbatch --array=1-3%1 vsearch_raw_to_query.sh`
-- This submits the first three samples that are specified in the name lists, one at a time
+- This submits the first three samples that are specified in the name lists `1-3`, one at a time `%1`
-- Adapt as needed
+- Adapt as needed.
+For example, `--array=4-100%5` would submit samples 4 to 100 of the name lists, processing five samples in parallel

 ## Combine summary files
 `cat *_summary.txt | awk '!seen[$0]++' | column -t > summary_all.txt`